 Share your ideas, classroom woes, or teacher humor in our online teachers’ lounge Facebook group.

 Pick one behavior in your class that you’d like to extinguish over the next 6 weeks.

 That’s right, just one.
 So many times, we focus on changing too many things at once and then are successful at none of them.
 Our poor little brains can’t handle too much change at once.

 Come up with a game plan of how you will react when you see that behavior in class.
-Brainstorm possible solutions with other teachers or with your new online colleagues.
+Check out this post on Small Moves to Make Big Changes in Your Classroom and brainstorm possible solutions with other teachers or with your new online colleagues.